Allasso/responsive_design_tester/README.md

 Allows the dev manipulation of viewports configurations to test responsive design pages to give an idea of its rendering.
 Configurations can be changed manually or from a menu of configurations for common devices.
 Offers other features as well:

-* Actual screen to viewport calibration using visual ruler (This is preferred in place of asking user's screen size, as advertised screen sizes do not always reflect actuality)
+* Actual screen to viewport calibration using visual ruler (This is preferred in place of asking user's screen size, as that method is prone to error)
 * Modify or replace navigator.userAgent string (Affects JS only)
 * Change font size of selected text within the viewer
 * Change image size of selected image within the viewer